About East Ashling

 East Ashling is a small attractive village about three miles west of Chichester, separated from the city by a rural gap.
 It has a popular pub – The Horse and Groom – which also does B&B. There is just one through road in the village, which leads to Funtington and eventually on to Emsworth and Havant.

-The village is inside the new South Downs National Park and provides a base for walkers attracted by the many marked paths and trails on the chalk downland.
-To the north, bluebell woods provide a gateway to an area of spectacular archaeological and natural history interest, including Kingley Vale Nature Reserve, one of the largest remaining yew forests in the country.
+The village is inside the South Downs National Park and provides a base for walkers and cyclists attracted by the many marked paths and trails up to the chalk downlands.
+To the north, bluebell woods provide a gateway to an area of spectacular archaeological and natural history interest, including the Kingley Vale Nature Reserve, one of the largest remaining yew forests in the country.

-East Ashling has fewer than 100 houses, but as well as the pub and a number of farms it has a large riding centre, a nursery garden, a long established agricultural engineer and, just outside the village, a private school and a new museum.
+East Ashling has fewer than 100 houses, but in addition to the pub it has a number of farms, a large riding centre, a garden nursery, a long-established agricultural engineer and, just outside the village, a private school and a museum.

 A Little History

 Some two hundred years ago, much of the village was owned by the Manors of Bosham and Densworth with many of the farms being copyright tenants.
 The coastal road from Chichester to the west was often flooded before the days of the turnpike.
 The inland route (as today) was through East Ashling and the pub provided a popular stopping off point.